edgelesssys/constellation/docs/docs/workflows/storage.md

 ## Confidential storage

 Most cloud storage solutions support encryption, such as [GCE Persistent Disks (PD)](https://cloud.google.com/kubernetes-engine/docs/how-to/using-cmek).
-Constellation supports the available CSI-based storage options for Kubernetes engines in AWS, Azure, and GCP.
+Constellation supports the available CSI-based storage options for Kubernetes engines in AWS, Azure, GCP, and STACKIT.
 However, their encryption takes place in the storage backend and is managed by the CSP.
 Thus, using the default CSI drivers for these storage types means trusting the CSP with your persistent data.

-To address this, Constellation provides CSI drivers for AWS EBS, Azure Disk, and GCE PD, offering [encryption on the node level](../architecture/keys.md#storage-encryption).
+To address this, Constellation provides CSI drivers for AWS EBS, Azure Disk, GCE PD, and OpenStack Cinder, offering [encryption on the node level](../architecture/keys.md#storage-encryption).
 They enable transparent encryption for persistent volumes without needing to trust the cloud backend.
 Plaintext data never leaves the confidential VM context, offering you confidential storage.

 For more details see [encrypted persistent storage](../architecture/encrypted-storage.md).